Giving-Tuesday/form-990-xml-parser/README.md

 This Package was designed to:

-- Download (or process locally available) Json indices of the IRS Form 990 Xml Files created by Giving Tuesday and hosted on the Giving Tuessday 990 Charity Datalake
+- Download (or process locally available) Json indices of the IRS Form 990 Xml Files created by GivingTuesday and hosted on the Giving Tuessday 990 Charity Datalake
 - Download Form 990 Xml Files referenced in each index (in prior step from the datalake)
 - Parse IRS Form 990 Xml Files according to the mapping of 990 variables and paths found in the 990 Concordance Files into json documents (you can learn more about the concordance files in Part 6 #3 References of this readme file).
 - Store json documents into a non relational database (i.e. Mongodb).